Erty-Gamedev/Docs-Map2Prop/docs/future.md

 - [ ] Game/mod-specific options to override default app options in `config.ini`.
 - [ ] Option to read an *ORIGIN* brush as the model origin.
 - [ ] Option to read an *BOUNDINGBOX* brush as .qc `$bbox` parameters.
+- [ ] Let BEVEL define volumes of always-mooth edges, and CLIPBEVEL as never-smooth.
 - [ ] .map format support.
 - [ ] Linux support.